 Q 3: Is it possible to file paper copies of Financial Statements.

 A: No. Hard copies of the financial statements will not be accepted by the CRO on or after 1 June, 2017.

 Q 4: How can the B1 form be signed?

 A: The B1 form can be signed digitally using a Revenue Online Service (ROS) certificate or can be signed using a signature page.
-The signature page is available after the B1 form has been submitted electronically and must be printed, signed and delivered to the CRO within 28 days of submitting the form online.
+The signature page is available after the B1 form has been submitted electronically and must be printed, signed and uploaded to CORE.

 Q 5: Can an Electronic Filing Agent sign the B1 form?

 A: Yes, an Electronic Filing Agent (EFA) can sign a B1 form using ROS on behalf of a company they are agents of.
 Where the EFA signs the B1 instead of the director and secretary an EFA cannot certify the financial statements on behalf of the company.
 The overall certification for the financial statements must be signed by the director and secretary and is required to be delivered to the CRO within 56 days.